Parking: Pricing, fees and subsidy

+The extent to which these costs are recouped by user fees, taxes, tolls, or else simply sustained through public subsidy is variable.

+As shown in the associated figure, when cities charge market rates for on-street parking and municipal parking garages for motor vehicles, and when bridges and tunnels are tolled for these modes, driving becomes less competitive in terms of out-of-pocket costs compared to other modes of transportation.
+When municipal motor vehicle parking is underpriced, and roads are not tolled, the shortfall in tax expenditures by drivers, through fuel tax and other taxes, might be regarded as a very large subsidy for automobile use: much greater than common subsidies for the maintenance of infrastructure and discounted fares for public transportation.

 Parking price elasticity

 The average response in parking demand to a change in price (parking price elasticity) is -0.52 for commuting and -0.62 for non-commuting trips.
 Non-commuters also respond to parking fees by changing their parking duration if the price is per hour.

 Performance parking

-Donald C. Shoup in 2005 argued in his book, The High Cost of Free Parking, against the large-scale use of land and other resources in urban and suburban areas for motor vehicle parking.
+Donald C. Shoup in 2005 argued in his book The High Cost of Free Parking against the large-scale use of land and other resources in urban and suburban areas for motor vehicle parking.
 Shoup's work has been popularized along with market-rate parking and performance parking, both of which raise and lower the price of metered street parking with the goal of reducing cruising for parking and double parking without overcharging for parking.